 We are expanding our advertising and communications to include media partners that serve other language groups.
 When hiring new employees, we seek out people who can bring this rich diversity of language and culture to our organization.

 We’ve evolved our hiring process

-We have changed our hiring process to close the feedback loop in which people who have the same background as current team members get hired and then hire people who have the same background as themselves who then do the exact same thing.
+We have changed our hiring process to ensure that current team members don't continue to hire people from the same background as themselves.
 While shortlisting candidates, we remove personal information to help us eliminate bias when making hiring decisions.
 Candidates with lived experiences are ranked higher in our matrix than people with Institutional education.
 People from racialized communities receive additional points in an effort to bring them on par with people with privileges.
 We do not think that our hiring process is perfect.
 We will continue to learn and make corrections.